eternalsunshine1707/Artha_PersonalFinanceAgent/README.md

 ## Contributing

 Open source and open to contributions.
 If you run into a bank format that does not parse correctly or have a feature idea, open an issue or send a PR.

+Built by Sravani, who got tired of guessing where her money went and built Artha to finally get a straight answer!
+Check out more projects at https://github.com/eternalsunshine1707